Jono711/PCSCproject/README.md

 &nbsp;--> 10 & 11) (7-Optionnal) If "InterpolationClamped" is chosen in (7), precise the value of the first derivative at the first point and at the last point;
 &nbsp;12) Finally choose the type of output between "terminal", "python" or "both".

-Then simply call the function 'launch' of your new run object, and voilà!
+Then simply call the function 'launch' in "main()" of your new run object, and build and execute!
 If you chose the "terminal" output type, the program should output you the chosen x and y data.
 If you chose the 'python' output type, a 'Successfully created the python file.' should appear.
 The new file will be located in the main folder unless precised otherwise.

 ```